Water Is Coming Out Of My Backflow Preventer – How To Fix

 Need Sump Pump Help?
 Call Our Nationwide Team At (888) 831-2879!

 A backflow prevention valve uses a vacuum and ball valve to prevent water from contaminating your drinking water.
-There should be a small amount of leaking from the backflow preventer valve at the start but it will seal inside the pipe after a few minutes and provide 100% protection for your plumbing system.
+There should be a small amount of leaking from the backflow preventer valve at the start.
+But, it will seal inside the pipe after a few minutes and provide 100% protection for your plumbing system.

 In this guide we’ll teach you how to fix backflow preventers from leaking: